Regular Exercise and Chronic Disease

 - Using an inhaler several minutes before exercise might reduce the risk of an exercise-induced asthma attack.

-Osteoporosis is defined as reduced density of the bone.
+Osteoporosis is defined as the reduced density of the bone.
 Causes of osteoporosis seem to be multiple but, inadequate storage of calcium during the younger years and a rapid loss of calcium after middle age are the main culprits. ln almost everyone with osteoporosis, the density of the bone in the lower lumbar and femoral neck regions is most affected by the mineral loss.
 Strength training enhances the uptake of minerals by the bone in order that they may handle the stress imposed by lifting weights.

 The most important areas that need muscular and bone development: